 How to Reset the Controller Password

 The password reset email is sent by SMTP server.
 If you have not enabled the SMTP server and configured it correctly, this option will not work even when appearing to successfully send the reset email.
 If the SMTP server has not been set up, but you have Cloud Access enabled, you can log in to unifi.ui.com and try to launch your controller using the Cloud, by clicking on the name of the controller and then selecting "Launch Using Cloud" from the drop down that appears in the Site Overview of the controller Details panel that pops out.
-If you can successfully launch the controller, set up SMTP and then request a password reset with the Forgot Password link after locally accessing the controller.
+If you can successfully launch the controller, then you will be able to set up SMTP under Settings > Controller and then request a password reset with the Forgot Password link after locally accessing the controller.

 See this article on how to set up a SMTP server with Gmail: UniFi - How To Use a Free Email Service as SMTP Server (Gmail).
 You can also read the SMTP section in the UniFi User Guide, Chapter 3 (page 57).